threatpatrols/documentation/docs/opnsense/plugins/autossh/index.md

    connections report "pending" status until the first health-check (60 second interval).

-The Healthy signal is derived from a feature of autossh that tests if a TCP connection through sent through a port-forward and port-remote loopback on this ssh-connection is possible.
-The health-check occurs every 60 seconds.
+The Healthy signal is derived from a feature of autossh that tests if a TCP connection is possible when passed through a loopback arrangement that consists of a port-forward to the remote-server with a port-remote that returns the same TCP connection back to the autossh process - hence the loopback.

-Unhealthy ssh-connections are terminated and automatically recreated which increments the "Fails" count.
+The health-check occurs every 60 seconds and unhealthy connections are terminated and automatically recreated - this increments the "Fails" count.

+Because connection health checks occur every 60 seconds, you may observe connections in a "pending" state until the first health-check completes.
+The ssh-tunnel may already be up and operational before the healthy signal.

 ## Examples